What should I do if my flight has been canceled or delayed? | KRDO

 Bad weather.
 Computer glitches.
 Staffing shortages.
 Oversold flights.
 Inflation.
 Holiday crunches.
 It has been a tough slog for many air travelers for much of 2022.

-And it looks like the year will go out as rough as it came in with a winter “bomb cyclone” that could make travel the week heading up to Christmas Day a dangerously cold, frustratingly messy affair.
+And the year is going out out as rough as it came in with a winter “bomb cyclone” that could make travel the week heading up to Christmas Day a dangerously cold, frustratingly messy affair.

 What if you’re one of the unlucky passengers caught up in these events?
 What can you do?